 More extreme cases of this can result in Death Is the Only Option, a Heroic Sacrifice or Mutual Kill.
 Frequently exploits Good Thing You Can Heal.
 Compare Taking You with Me.

 Typical in cases of Bizarre Alien Biology.
-Compare with Wounded Gazelle Gambit, which is about someone pretending to be hurt so that they can make a third person attack their target in their place.
+Compare with Wounded Gazelle Gambit (pretending to be hurt so that they can make a third person attack their target) and Exploited Immunity (getting both yourself and your target injured in a way you know won't harm you as much).
+Related to Failure Gambit.

 open/close all folders